joaolouro02/DetectZooAnimals/README.md

 # DetectZooAnimals
-Detetor de animais 🐶 com CodeProjectAI, Docker 🐳 e Spring Framework 🍃
+Detector of animals 🐶 with CodeProjectAI, Docker 🐳 and Spring Framework 🍃

 ---
 ## Technologies